New examples of words for which binomial complexities and subword complexity coincide: Introduction

 Sturmian words constitute a central class in Combinatorics on Words.
 Their subword complexity is given by the function $n\in\N\mapsto n+1$ \cite{MH40}, while their abelian complexity is the constant function $n\in\N_{>0}\mapsto 2$ \cite{CH73}.
 In their seminal paper, Rigo and Salimov proved that Sturmian words satisfy the following remarkable combinatorial property: the $2$-binomial complexity of any Sturmian word is $n\in\N\mapsto n+1$, \emph{i.e.}, it coincides with their subword complexity.
 Note that, since the $k$-binomial complexities form a scale between the abelian complexity and the subword complexity, if the $k$-binomial complexity of a word coincides with its subword complexity, then this property also holds for all its $l$-binomial complexities with $l\geq k$.

-This article contributes to the study of words for which, similarly to Sturmian words, their $k$-binomial complexity coincides with their subword complexity for some small integer $k$.
+This article contributes to the study of words for which, similarly to Sturmian words, the $k$-binomial complexity coincides with the subword complexity for some small integer $k$.
 Although we focus mainly on the case $k=2$, several of our results also hold for arbitrary integer $k$ (see Lemmas~\ref{lemma:projections_kbin} and \ref{lemma:stability} below).

 Words whose $1$-binomial complexity (\emph{i.e.}, abelian complexity) coincides with their subword complexity can be easily characterized.
 Indeed, this condition is so restrictive that very few words satisfy it.